When ordering you will download all the zip files here. The audio files are a link to DropBox.

-This is one of our most popular skills testing.
-The student/new hire listens to the audio and places a color, numbers or letters in the correct columns.
-The audio starts slow and gives one item at a time, lets say a color, then they come to the person faster and start over lapping.
+This is one of our most popular skills testing used by agencies for the last 10 years.
+The student/new hire listens to the audio and places a color, numbers, or letters in the correct columns.
+The audio starts slow and gives one item at a time, let us say a color; then they overlap.
+Both Adam Boy and Alpha Bravo.

-In this task, there are four 9-1-1 hang-ups they listen to.
-They record on paper or in CAD what they heard.
-They then tell me what are the facts of the call and I write them on the board.
-Many times there are perceptions or inference contained in the fact-finding mission.
+In this task, there are four 9-1-1 hang-ups learners listen to.
+They record on paper or in CAD what they hear.
+They then tell me what the facts of the call are, and I write them on the board.
+Many times there are perceptions or inferences contained in the fact-finding mission.
 They will then tell me what impression they had about the call.
 What was it?
 Can you give it a call type?

 In the discussion of the calls and their comments they document, many times there are assumptions that are made.
 We discuss the facts vs. assumptions and then the light comes on and the looks on their faces, they understand.
 Donna Frazier Clover Park Tech 911 Call Taking Course.

 When you order we will send you a link to the audio files on DropBox as they are too big to download from the website.